Sessions

 If the displaced user had other contact methods and only one entry was reclaimed, their session tokens remain valid — the underlying user account is intact.

 Calling the logout endpoint invalidates the current session token immediately.
-The token can no longer be used to authenticate requests after logout.
+The token can no longer authenticate requests after logout.

 typescript